dclstn/solar/README.md

    - `echo DISCORD_TOKEN=[YOUR DISCORD TOKEN] >> .env`

+5. Get the ID of the server you plan to develop in

+   - `echo GUILD_ID=[YOUR DEVELOPMENT GUILD ID] >> .env`

-5. Setup a redis-server
+6. Setup a redis-server

    - `npm i -g redis-server`
    - `redis-server`

-6. Startup the bot `npm run bot`
+7. Startup the bot `npm run bot -- --reloadApplicationCommands`